Mavengence/Bachelor-Thesis-Textgeneration-TH.OHM/README.md

 ## License

-Pretty much the BSD license, just don't repackage it and call it your own please!
-Also if you do make some changes, feel free to make a pull request and help make things more awesome!
+This work and all its parts are (protected by copyright).
+Any use outside the narrow limits of copyright law without the author’s consent is prohibited and liable to prosecution.
+This applies in particular to duplications, translations, microfilming as well as storage and processing in electronic systems.

 ## Acknowledgments

-The authors would like to thank [Prof. Dr. Alfred Holl](https://www.th-nuernberg.de/person/holl-alfred/) for a really good supervising of my Bachelor Thesis.
+I would like to thank [Prof. Dr. Alfred Holl](https://www.th-nuernberg.de/person/holl-alfred/) for a really good supervising of my Bachelor Thesis and [Prof. Dr. Florian Gallwitz](https://www.th-nuernberg.de/person/gallwitz-florian/) for being my second supervisor.